Ph.D. in Translational Science

 - A member from an outside institution who is an expert in the student’s dissertation field and does not have a faculty appointment, either full-time or part-time, at any of the four institutions participating in the joint degree program

-These are minimum requirements - the student and Supervising Professor must ensure that the Dissertation requirements for both the TS Ph.D. program and the student's Home institution are met.
-The proposed composition of the Dissertation Committee must be evaluated and approved by the TS COGS, and it is the responsibility of the student and Supervising Professor to present the proposed composition of the Dissertation Committee to the TS COGS for approval.
-Additional site-specific criteria may be set by the Graduate School of an individual institution, such as approval by a Graduate committee and/or Graduate Dean at the Home institution, in addition to approval by the TS COGS.
+These are minimum requirements - the student and Supervising Professor must ensure that the Dissertation Committee requirements for both the TS Ph.D. program and the student's Home institution are met.
+The proposed composition of the Dissertation Committee must be evaluated and approved by the TS COGS.
+Additional criteria may be set by the student's Home institution regarding committee structure and approval mechanisms.
+Students should verify the requirements of the TS Ph.D. program (Student Handbook) and the Home institution’s Graduate School (Graduate Catalog of the Home institution).

 Each doctoral candidate must complete an approved body of research and submit and orally defend a dissertation as one of the requirements for graduation.
 The dissertation must be an original scholarly contribution based on the independent research conducted by the candidate, under the supervision and guidance of the Supervising Professor.
 A Dissertation Committee will provide additional advisement and assessment.
 The format of the dissertation will be in compliance with the rules of the student's Home institution.

 Requirement for Semi-Annual Student Evaluation/Progress Report

-Students who have successfully completed the Qualifying Examination and are proceeding with approved dissertation research will be evaluated by the Supervising Professor and Dissertation Committee at least once every six months throughout the remainder of their enrollment in the TS Ph.D. students are required to submit a Progress Report two times each year.
+TS Ph.D. students are required to submit a Progress Report two times each year.
 This report will be submitted in a prescribed format and include a written report of progress on the student’s research work, activities related to the research, self-assessment, and proposed direction of future work.
 Please refer to the Student Handbook for procedures and other information related to the Semi-Annual Student Evaluation.